riya-ambastha/DBMS-notes/README.md

 Physical data independence is used to separate conceptual levels from the internal levels.
 Physical data independence occurs at the logical interface level.

+Database Languages in DBMS
+A DBMS has appropriate languages and interfaces to express database queries and updates.
+Database languages can be used to read, store and update the data in the database.